tuffy/flac-codec/README.md

 flac-codec
 ==========

-An comprehensive Rust library for handling FLAC files.
+A comprehensive Rust library for handling FLAC files.

 This library implements [RFC9639](https://www.ietf.org/rfc/rfc9639.html) to process FLAC files according to the standard in a safe, performant